🔴Is Trump About To Start A War? 2025-10-22 18:06

 I'm sure they exist.

-They will they will bite a chunk out of you, and uh they have like a reverse cone.
+They will bite a chunk out of you.

-So someone told me, yeah, yeah, the way you get away from them is you just have to swim past it.
+So someone told me, Yeah, yeah, the way you get away from them is you just have to swim past it.

-So go up and go out because they have a narrower kind of piece of their territory, depending at the depth and they will attack you.
+So go up and go out because they have a narrower kind of piece of their territory, depending at the depth.

-So they're gonna chase you right up to the edge and be like, all right, he's he's gonna just keep swimming, try and swim up and out.
+They're going to remember that they're going to chase you right up to the edge and be like, all right, he's gone.

 I don't know.

-And they by the way, they look like they have teeth, but it's not like sharp fish teeth.
+And by the way, they look like they have teeth, but it's not like sharp fish teeth.

 Right.

-It looks like like dentures.
+It looks like dentures.

 Like people teeth?